brianmccrory/jazzofjapan/_albums-staged/naoko-tanaka-trio-memories.md

 Released in 2015 on D-neo Daiki Musica as DNCD-05.

-** Audio sample at top of page from "Sailing", the opening track on the album.*
+Excerpt from "Sailing", the opening track on this album